The polysemy of the words that children learn over time: Results

 Therefore, the trend that we observed in the first part of our analyses dissipates when syntactic categories are considered separately, but does not disappear completely.
-To try and explain this finding, we have studied the evolution of the use of these categories over time, as well as the relationship between both variables.
+This suggests that there is a preference for words of low polysemy actually competing with a preference for nouns.
+To reassure the latter, we have analyzed the evolution of the use of part-of-speech categories over time and checked that nouns are less polysemous than verbs in our dataset.